Managing Commuter Assignees

 There is no doubt that commuter assignments raise many administrative and management challenges, however, for project work or if cover needs to be provided in the short term, they may make sense for your business.

-If you are sending employees overseas on commuter assignment, get in touch about our short term international health insurance so they have access to the best private health insurance while they are away.
+At Allianz, we’re dedicated to supporting global health efforts and ensuring businesses can provide a healthy, resilient workforce.
+If you are sending employees overseas on commuter assignment, get in touch about our short term international health insurance so they have assess to the best private health insurance while they are away.